Inside the Viva Connections desktop app, or BYO Viva app

 Tips for doing SharePoint demos on virtual machines

 It’s Friday and thought that I should share some small tips on how to make your SharePoint demonstration experience better.
 I assume that you have a quite powerful laptop with virtual machines running SharePoint.
 I used to do my demos directly in the virtual machine, in full screen mode.
-This requires that I have all the necessary client components installed such as Office, SharePoint Designer, the Windows Server Desktop Experience feature enabled etc.
+This requires that I have all the necessary client components installed such as Office, SharePoint Designer, the Windows Server Desktop Experience feature enabled etc. All this of course take resources such as memory and CPU from the virtual machine.
+Also Internet Explorer consumes CPU cycles and if you’re using Firefox in the demo you get another memory hog in your virtual machine.

 Personal